MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-setup-sales.md

 |Enter information about the different transportation vendors you use, including a link to their package tracking service.|[Set Up Shipping Agents](sales-how-to-set-up-shipping-agents.md)|
 |Specify default reports to be used for different document types.|[Report Selection in Business Central](across-report-selections.md)|

-## <a name="see-related-microsoft-trainingtrainingpathstrade-get-started-dynamics--business-central" />See related [Microsoft training](/training/paths/trade-get-started-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingpathstrade-get-started-dynamics-365-business-central" />See related [Microsoft training](/training/paths/trade-get-started-dynamics-365-business-central/)

 ## <a name="see-also" />See Also
 [Sales](sales-manage-sales.md)